 The decisions of the heads of State and government are prepared by their personal representatives (“Sherpas”) and also by the finance ministers and the central bank governors (“financial” sector).
 The Sherpas and the finance ministers meet on a regular basis.

-The Sherpas and the ministers also coordinate the work of several thematic groups (development, the fight against corruption, food security, etc.).
+The Sherpas and the ministers also coordinate the work of several thematic groups (development, the fight against corruption, energy and raw materials, international financial architecture, etc.).
 These working groups are not permanent: each presidency can choose to continue them or not.
 Each group is co-chaired by two member countries of the G20.
-France has notably co-chaired the Working Group on “Development” since its creation.

 D. Opening up of the G20 to civil society

 During the course of successive presidencies, several initiatives have been introduced in order to complement the actions of the leaders and to give the G20 increased visibility and raise its profile among civil society.
 These initiatives are usually referred to as outreach initiatives.
 They are directed toward different categories of the population: the Youth G20 (Y20), bringing together students from the 20 countries and the invited countries, the Business G20 (B20), bringing entrepreneurs together, Labour 20 bringing trade unions together, Civil 20 (G20 of the NGOs), the T20 (G20 of the think tanks).

 The results of these parallel meetings are generally taken up to the level of the leaders’ summit, whether through meetings, reports or recommendations.

 In addition, the presidency has considerable freedom to organize high-level conferences, seminars and meetings on the G20 priorities during the year.